effepivi/ICP3038/Labs/Lab-10-Background_subtraction/README.md

 ## Output

-In the output window, we will display four images side by side.
+In the output window, we will display five images side by side.
 Make sure to use RGB in the visualisation.
-You need to create one large RGB image big enoguh to display four images.
+You need to create one large RGB image big enoguh to display five images.

 - NF is a RGB image;
 - BG is a RGB image;